MotherTongues/mothertongues/docs/guides/search.md

     ...
 ```

+The following sections will show you different ways you can configure approximate search.

-## Which keys get indexed?
+## Index: Changing which fields get searched

+An index determines which fields are scanned during search.

-By default, the inverted index is created with terms from `word` for L1 and `definition` for L2, but you can index other fields as well:
+By default, the inverted index is created with terms from `word` for L1 and `definition` for L2.
+But you can index other fields as well.
+For example, if you'd like to see search results when 'cat' is in the example sentence, you might do the following:

 ```json hl_lines="6-13"
 {